dleeftink/QuickSet/readme.md

 Two modes are provided for establishing top-k ranks, `minsum` and `winsum`.
 Both eject the least frequent integer from the ranking upon inserting new items, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (also known as *Least Frequently Used* or LFU).
-But whereas `minsum` ejects integers from their initial point of insertion (i.e. random access), `winsum` keeps a sorted ranking  in decreasing order of occurrence (slightly more computationally expensive).
+Whereas `minsum` ejects integers from their initial point of insertion (i.e. random access), `winsum` keeps a sorted ranking  in decreasing order of occurrence (slightly more computationally expensive).

 This makes `QuickSet` a fast alternative to counting and sorting all elements in a given set, preventing costly sorting operations while providing a ranked window of most frequent  integers up till a break point of your choosing.
-This allows you to work with frequently occuring items 'earlier' compared to processing and sorting the input data in full, especially if the underlying integers follow a non-uniform distribution.
+This enables working with frequently occuring items 'earlier' compared to processing and sorting the input data in full, especially if the underlying integers follow a non-uniform distribution.

 ## Quickstart